-The English Language Initiative for Secondary Schools (ELISS) is a partnership project between the British Council and Rashtriya Madhyamik Shiksha Abhiyaan (RMSA).
-The project aims to reach 20,000 secondary school teachers (grades 9 and 10) of English from government and government-aided schools in the State of Maharashtra.
+The English Language Initiative for Secondary Schools (ELISS) was a partnership project between the British Council and Rashtriya Madhyamik Shiksha Abhiyaan (RMSA) to reach 16,425 teachers (grades 9 and 10) of English from Government and Government aided schools.

 Maharashtra English Language Initiative in Secondary Schools